lsst-dm/dmtn-091/index.rst

    **This technote is not yet published.**

-   Planning out datatests for regular performance monitor of the Science Pipelines from CI through large-scale performance reports.
+   Planning out datatests for regular monitoring of the LSST DM Science Pipelines from continuous integration testing and regression monitoring through to large-scale performance reports.

 ..
 Add content here.
 ..
 Do not include the document title (it's automatically added from metadata.yaml).